bd/twidor/README.md

 Menu items <kbd>Lessons | Lession 1..7</kbd> teach subsets of the alphabet, varying from smaller to larger subsets, starting with the letters a–h in lesson 1.
 The set of phrases varies, by random selection, each time a lessons loaded.

-Lessons 8 and 9, borrowed from GNU Typist, provide longer texts with capitalization, numbers and special characters.
+Lessons 8 and 9, borrowed from GNU Typist, provide random exerpts from longer texts with capitalization, numbers and special characters.

 ### Overview of Menus